-The Scioto Company, was formed in 1787 by Colonel William Duer and several associates.
-It was reorganized in 1789, in Paris, as the Compagnie du Scioto and focused on attracting French investors.
-The Company had arranged to purchase of 4 million acres from the Ohio Company, occupying the western portion of their lands.
+The Scioto Company, which was formed in 1787 by Colonel William Duer and several associates.
+It was reorganized in 1789 in Paris as the Compagnie du Scioto and focused on attracting French investors.
+The Company had arranged to purchase 4 million acres from the Ohio Company, occupying the western portion of their lands.
 For a time "Sciotomanie" spread through the salons of Paris, as many of the France's wealthiest and most esteemed figures enthusiastically invested in the endeavor.

 A 1794 opinion by the U.S. Attorney General officially voided the Scioto Company's claims.
 On March 31, 1795, the U.S. Congress felt compelled to arrange for some form of restitution for the beleaguered French settlers, granting them 24,000 acres on the Ohio, just down river from the mouth of the Scioto.
 Elsewhere, French settlers were permitted to purchase the lands they occupied for $1.25 per acre.

 Pierre Antoine Tardieu (1784-1869), also known to sign his works as PF Tardieu, was a prolific French map engraver and geographer.
 The Tardieu family, based in Paris, was well known for their talent in engraving, cartography, and illustration.
 Pierre Antoine’s father, Antoine Francois Tardieu, was an established cartographer who published numerous atlases.
 His son is said to have collaborated with him for many years before establishing his own independent career.